 "We’ve actually sold about 5 different services thanks directly to the videos themselves being placed not only on social media but on our website as well.
 The nice thing about these videos is their longevity.
 Our videos are educational and technical in nature," notes Fred.

 Manufacturing companies also sometimes think that video will take away from building personal relationships that drive sales.
 That is actually the opposite of what a video does.
 Because more and more people are online doing their research, video assists with the classic in-person sales discussion.
 It instills a sense of familiarity and professionalism with customers.
 And, the best part of video as a technology and marketing tool, you will reach far more people with information about your company’s process and products.
 Using the right digital distribution methods, you can easily see a quick ROI as your video content reaches more and more people in the appropriate industry.

-Surville continues to state that, "We decided to invest in video marketing at Jet Pulverizer because it fit nicely into our marketing strategy.
-Through videos, we can communicate more directly and educate our customers regarding our technology and our services that we provide."
+Surville continues to state, "We decided to invest in video marketing at Jet Pulverizer because it fits nicely into our marketing strategy.
+Through videos, we can communicate more directly and educate our customers regarding our technology and the services that we provide."

 On average, your customers are searching online for you and doing research ahead of engaging directly.
 Your future video library will most likely help bridge that gap and encourage the conversion of future qualified leads.

 Before Maureen Condon became one of the Principals of PMG in 2006, she was a writer and a business owner – which explains why she specializes in content marketing and strategy.
 Covering topics that will help businesses get real, measured results from marketing – success you can see in numbers – Maureen likes to back companies in their efforts to create a strategy, a compelling message, and programs that connect with prospects, clients and influencers in ways that drive sales.
 And she does so, with panache!